kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 Building and Loading FreeRTOS Project
 ---------------------------------------
-Instructions are the same as HelloWorld, but you need to enter the firmware/FreeRTOS folder and run make from there.
+Instructions are the same as Starter, but you need to enter the firmware/FreeRTOS folder and run make from there.

 Creating your own Project
 ---------------------------------------
-Copy and rename the FreeRTOS, HelloWorld or any of the other template folders to any place in your computer to make a new project.
+Copy and rename the FreeRTOS, Starter or any of the other template folders to any place in your computer to make a new project.